tompee26/Bunch/README.md

 ```

-And in your module's build.gradle, add this
+And in your module's `build.gradle`, add this

 ```
 dependencies {
     compileOnly "com.tompee.bunch:annotations:$latest_version"
     kapt "com.tompee.bunch:compiler:$latest_version"
 }
 ```

 ### Versions 0.2.0 and below
 All versions below and including 0.2.0 are hosted in jCenter.
 Since bintray and jCenter are being discontinued, you will no longer be able to do this.

-In your build.gradle, add the following dependencies:
+In your `build.gradle`, add the following dependencies:

 ```
 dependencies {